 Bart Bronnenberg’s current research covers (1) the formation of consumer preferences for sustainable and healthy foods, (2) convenience and retailing, (3) branding and entry barriers, and (4) consumer search behavior and online product search.
 His publications on these topics have appeared in leading academic journals in business and economics.
 With his co-authors, Bart has been a recipient of the 2003 and 2008 Paul Green Award, the 2003 IJRM Best Paper Award, the 2003 and 2016 John D.C.
 Little Best Paper Award, and the 2020 INFORMS long term impact award.
-He was also awarded a 2022-2026 open competition grant and a 2010-2015 Vici grant (both from the Dutch Reseach Council, NWO), and a 2008-2011 Marie-Curie grant from the European Research Council.
+He was also named a fellow of the Informs Society for Marketing Science in 2023.
+His research has been supported (among others) by a 2022-2026 NWO Open Competition grant, a 2010-2015 NWO Vici grant, and a 2008-2011 ERC Marie-Curie grant from the European Research Council.